Requirement-Engineers/default-coding-Bo2/modeling-specification.md

 `Exercise: Critique this- "The device shall sync to the backend when online.
 It shall store footfalls temporarily when offline"`

+- Sync time - when? = Ambiguous
+- Temporary = how long? = Ambiguous
+- Store = where to store? = Ambiguous (store in Volatile = power outage / store too long = outdated data gets sync)
+- Sync = what to sync? count? time of entry? ... = Not Complete
+- Not Singular - hard to read; incomplete conditions
 - What is lacking?

-`Exercise: Critique this- "The system shall notify the store-owner when the store gets full"`
+`Exercise: Critique this-

+"The system shall notify the store-owner when store gets full"

+"Store is full when x cust per sq ft"

+"Notification is through SMS"

+"Configuration is in system config"

+"Failure of notification triggers retry, max 3 times over 4 hours"`

+- SMS number configured where? = Ambiguous / Not verifiable
+- What is full? = Ambiguous
+- What to notify / content of the notification = Complete
+- Notification failure = how many times retry? = "Three times over 4 hours"
 - What is lacking?

 ## *Specification